MarkWattsBoomi/SearchFilterTable---NG/README.md

 Optional

-If set then a title bar is drawn above the table containing the label value
+If set then a title bar is drawn to the left of the search box.

 ## Datasource

 Set the datasource to a list of objects.

-BETA !! or a service.
+If using the JSON string datasource option this list tells the component the type definition.

 ## State